afroz11031/Test.App.Operator_Deployment/README.md

-# Kafka_APIs_Operator_Deployment
+# AppConnect_App_Operator_Deployment
 This sample deployment project performs below tasks:
   - Create IntegrationServer Configuration CR for Truststore
   - Create IntegrationServer Configuration CR for Setdbparms
   - Create IntegrationServer Configuration CR for Policy project ( In this example Kafka Policy)
   - Create IntegrationServer Configuration CR for Server.conf.yaml
-  - Reference these CRs into the IntegrationServer CRD (Kafka_APIs.yaml) and deploy it
+  - Reference these CRs into the IntegrationServer CRD (AppConnect_APIs.yaml) and deploy it

 The ConfigurationInputs folder contains the below files:
 # ConfigurationInputs/es-cert.p12